shapeoko/Docs/content/gantry.md

 - 26016-01 **M5 insertion nut** x 1 pcs.
 - 26051-01 **Fiberglass Clip** x 1 pcs.

 The Belt Clip Assemblies are used to fasten and tension the GT2 belts (this is detailed later).
 There are 6 total, which should be assembled at this point, and which should be placed in the MakerSlide slots during assembly.
 See the PS20025 diagram below for details on orientation.
 At a minimum you just need to remember to put the insertion nuts into the back piece of MakerSlide (on the top slot) before attaching the second motor mount carriage.
-Once the carriage is in place, you will no longer have access to the slot.
+Once the carriage is in place, you will no longer have access to the slot. **Note** the clips may have loose splinters along the cut edges --- carefully buff any such off with a paper towel (and promptly dispose of the towel to avoid splinters).

 ##Sub Gantry (PS20023)